WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 ### Modules

-Yet, challenges still lay ahead for programmers.
-How to reuse code between projects?
-Copy and paste?
-How to accelerate compilation by avoiding the commonly reused code?
-Buy more powerful machines?
+However, programmers still faced challenges.
+How do you reuse code between projects?
+By copying and pasting?
+And how do you speed up compilation when frequently reusing code?
+By purchasing more powerful machines?
 Modula-2 introduced the concept of modules to address these issues, keeping developers away from tedious pushes on keyboards and money talks.

 Modules introduced by Modula-2 enabled the encapsulation of code at a granularity greater than that of types, being more convenient than files